rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 ---

-This post presents programming in a different light than what is commonly considered.
+This long post presents programming in a different light than what is commonly considered.
 We will look at cognitive aspects of interacting with code.

 We will examine cognitive effort that goes into the implementation and cognitive loads on these poor souls who need to work on that code later.
 We will consider the programming language, its libraries, and implemented programs as
 _instructional materials_.
 We will view the developer as both an _instructional designer_ and a _learner_.